RedisLabs/redislabs-docs/content/rc/security/access-control/data-access-control/configure-acls.md

 aliases:
 ---

-You can define your own Redis ACL rules to assign to a data access role or use provided Redis ACLs.
+You can define custom Redis ACL rules to assign to a data access role or use predefined Redis ACLs.

-Redis provides three ACL rules marked with the Redis logo:
+Redis provides three predefined ACL rules, which are marked with the Redis logo:

     - **Full Access**: Allows all commands.
     - **Read-Write**: Allows read and write commands and excludes dangerous commands.